FrancisDinh/Feature_ranking/README.md

 + Permutation: verify the ranked feature with permutation importance, it can also be used alone, by adjusting the train-test split to 1
 + Report: plot the ranking and returns ranking as list

-## Filter method
-They the the general methods, which we expect to pick a subset of features.
-Using correlation matrix is the most basic filter method.
-We can see that, all 10 sensors show the independence to each other with small correlation values.
-On the class column, we can see the top three sensors are sensor 8, 4, and 0.
-Naively, this means the value of class column depends on 3 sensors more than other.

-// add image of correlation matrix

-Advantage and disadvantages

-## Tree-based method
-It is the most common to-go method for this problem, where we have nummerical features and categorical class.

-Based on the dataset and the question, the tree model is the most suitable, for classification 10 sensors, instead of 10 classification models for each sensor.

-Choosing the models, the tree models are immune to multicollinearity of the dataset.
-Tradiditonal way to solve the multicollinearity problem is to remove these features, other ML ways could be using dimension reduction method: PCA, LDA, and auto encoder.
-This problem could also be seen as feature selections, in which we will try to select the top 3 sensors in set of 10.